School-of-Life-Project/Portal/README.md

 Download and run the `.msi` file from the release you wish to install.
 Follow the prompts provided to install the application.

 > [!NOTE]
 > If the device you are installing the application on does not have an internet connection, you will need to install the [WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download) before running the installer.
-This step can be skipped on Windows 10 and 11.
+Windows 10 and 11 come with WebView2 preinstalled.

 ### MacOS